Kareem Abdul-Jabbar: Last MVP award and championship success (1979–1985)

-Abdul-Jabbar won his second Finals MVP in 1985, when he became the oldest to win the award at 38 years and 54 days old.
-He averaged 25.7 points, 9 rebounds, 5.2 assists and 1.5 blocks in the series against Boston.
-He was initially outplayed in Game 1, scoring 12 points with three rebounds against 30-year-old Celtics center Robert Parish, who had 18 points and eight rebounds in a 148–114 win over the Lakers, dubbed the "Memorial Day Massacre".
+The 1984–85 season was expected to be Abdul-Jabbar's final season, as he had maintained since breaking Chamberlain's record that he would be retiring.
+Teams began honoring him in his final appearance in their home arena, but the Lakers instructed them not to use the word retirement in their ceremony.
+He had left open the possibility of changing his mind, but did not want to accept retirement gifts and play again, as Dave Cowens had done.
+On December 5, 1984, Abdul-Jabbar agreed to a one-year, $2 million contract extension with the Lakers, with none of the money deferred.
+He won his second Finals MVP in 1985, when he became the oldest to win the award at 38 years and 54 days old.
+He averaged 25.7 points, 9 rebounds, 5.2 assists and 1.5 blocks in the series against the Celtics.
+He was initially outplayed in Game 1, scoring 12 points with three rebounds against 30-year-old Boston center Robert Parish, who had 18 points and eight rebounds in a 148–114 win over the Lakers, dubbed the "Memorial Day Massacre".
 At the team's film session the following day, Abdul-Jabbar—who normally sat near the back—was seated in the front row, and accepted all of head coach Pat Riley's criticism.
 Before Game 2, Abdul-Jabbar asked if his father could ride on the team bus to the game.
 Typically a hard-liner on rules, Riley agreed to make an exception.
 Abdul-Jabbar bounced back with 30 points, 17 rebounds, eight assists and three blocks in a 109–102 victory.
 In the Lakers’ four wins, he averaged 30.2 points, 11.3 rebounds, 6.5 assists and 2.0 blocks.
 The title ended the Celtics' streak of eight consecutive championships against the Lakers.